coder/code-server/doc/FAQ.md

-If you want to shutdown `code-server` if there hasn't been an active connection in X minutes you can do so by continuously checking the last modified time on the heartbeat file and if it is older than X minutes, you should kill `code-server`.
+If you want to shutdown `code-server` if there hasn't been an active connection in X minutes you can do so by continuously checking the last modified time on the heartbeat file and if it is older than X minutes, kill `code-server`.

 [#1636](https://github.com/cdr/code-server/issues/1636) will make the experience here better.